The Ultimate Baby Registry Guide for Eco-Minded Moms

-All-wheel suspension and an SPF 45+ retractable canopy make this a lightweight all-terrain stroller—even for infants, as the backrest reclines to a flat position.
+All-wheel suspension, all air-tires and an SPF 45+ retractable canopy make this a lightweight all-terrain stroller—even for infants, as the backrest reclines to a flat position and the fabric can enclose the footrest area.
 Features you’ll love:

-- The company partners with eco-conscious manufacturers to minimize water use and pollution.
+- Bumbleride works with eco-conscious factories to minimize water use and pollution

 Best car seat: UppaBaby Mesa 2017 Henry

 There aren’t many eco-friendly cars seats, but this one meets all the marks on chemical-free fabrics and ergonomic design.
 The UppaBaby Mesa in Henry Blue Marl is the first and only car seat on the market to pass federal fire safety testing with zero flame retardant chemicals added.
 Features you’ll love: